frankagathos/gatsby-with-php-form/README.md

 # React/Gatsby - PHP form

-### Beginners guide (Skip to Installation if not a beginner)
+## Intro

-We are going to build the following:
+This repo includes:

-1. The client app with Gatsby. (note that the method we use here will apply for any static site generator builders).
+1. The client app with Gatsby using Gatsby default starter.
+Please note that the method we use here to send emails will apply to any static site generator builder framework(next.js, create react app etc.).
-2. The back-end using PHP to handle the requests from the client and send the emails.
+2. The back-end API using PHP to handle the requests from the client and send the emails.

 Process: The user will make a request to send some data using a form in our app, the request will hit a URL endpoint in our server where PHP will handle the request and then send the data via email to an email address.